a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 This module is the main point of interaction for most uses of Scrolls.
-The `Interpreter` implements functions that interpret Scrolls scripts.
-The `InterpreterContext` class is responsible for tracking the state of the Scrolls interpreter.
+The `scrolls.interpreter.run.Interpreter` implements functions that interpret Scrolls scripts.
+The `scrolls.interpreter.state.InterpreterContext` class is responsible for tracking the state of the Scrolls interpreter.

 # Using the Interpreter

 ## Quickstart

 Basic usage of the interpreter is straightforward.
-Instantiate `Interpreter`, and configure it with the desired features, either from `scrolls.builtins`, or custom modules.
+Instantiate `scrolls.interpreter.run.Interpreter`, and configure it with the desired features, either from `scrolls.builtins`, or custom modules.
 Then, the interpreter may be used to run Scrolls scripts.

 ```py